2025 Davis Cup

-The 2025 Davis Cup is the 113th edition of the Davis Cup, a tournament between national teams in men's tennis.
-It is part of the 2025 ATP Tour calendar.
+The 2025 Davis Cup was the 113th edition of the Davis Cup, a tournament between national teams in men's tennis.
+It was part of the 2025 ATP Tour calendar.

-The tournament's format was changed this year.
-Under the new format, the September stage (Qualifiers second round) will feature seven home-or-away ties held over two days.
-The seven winning teams will join the host nation in the Finals (also known as the Final 8) knock-out stage in November.
-The host country will be awarded a spot in the Finals as long as it is ranked in the top 50 nations or one of its players has an individual ranking in the top 10.
-If these criteria are not met, the last spot in the Finals will be reallocated to a different country as a wild card.
+The tournament's format was changed that year.
+Under the new format, the September stage (Qualifiers second round) featured seven home-or-away ties held over two days.
+The seven winning teams joined the host nation in the Finals (also known as the Final 8) knock-out stage in November.
+The host country would be awarded a spot in the Finals as long as it was ranked in the top 50 nations or one of its players had an individual ranking in the top 10.
+If these criteria were not met, the last spot in the Finals would be reallocated to a different country as a wild card.

+Suriname made its first appearance in the tournament.